Subaru SVX: North America

 Subaru introduced the SVX in the United States in July 1991 (as a 1992 model), following the US debut with a Japanese market introduction in September of that same year.
-The model was designed and marketed as the replacement for the Alcyone XT and Alcyone XT6 coupes.
+The model was designed and marketed as the replacement for the (Alcyone) XT and XT6 coupes.
 Outside Japan, the Alcyone designation was dropped, and the car was marketed as the Subaru SVX.
 The 1992 Subaru Legacy received a facelift inspired by the SVX.
 The introduction of the SVX followed the 1990 introduction of the Acura NSX and the 1980 introduction of the Isuzu Piazza.